Exsper/E-simAPI/README.md

 # E-simAPI
-one way to use e-sim API by JavaScript
+one way to use e-sim API by JQuery